EnigmaCurry/d.rymcg.tech/README.md

 ### Set Docker context

-Make sure that your user account is setup for SSH access to your docker server (ie. you can ssh to the remote docker `root` account, or any account that has been added into the `docker` group).
+First make sure that your local user account is setup for SSH access to your remote docker server (ie. you can ssh to the remote docker `root` account, or any account that has been added into the `docker` group).
+You should setup key-based authentication so that you don't need to enter passwords during login.

-On your local worksation, create a new [Docker context](https://docs.docker.com/engine/context/working-with-contexts/) to use with your remote docker server (eg. named `d.example.com`) over SSH:
+On your local worksation, create a new [Docker context](https://docs.docker.com/engine/context/working-with-contexts/) to use with your remote docker server (eg. named `d.example.com` with the username `root`) over SSH:

 ```
-docker context create d.example.com --docker "host=ssh://ssh.d.example.com"
+docker context create d.example.com --docker "host=ssh://root@ssh.d.example.com"
 docker context use d.example.com
 ```